HTML Templating

 Best Practices

-1. Use html by Default: Always use the html template literal unless you specifically need raw
+- Use html by Default: Always use the

 Security Considerations

-• The html template literal automatically escapes content to prevent XSS
+template literal automatically escapes content to prevent XSS - Only use